missive-app/docs/_posts/2018-02-12-list-of-free-lamp-hosts.markdown

 ## Criteria

-* Web server connection - ideally hosts will support SFTP, which is an encrypted protocol.
+* Web server connection - ideally hosts will support SFTP or FTPS, which are encrypted protocols.
 The older protocol of FTP does not support encryption, but most free hosts only offer this.
 It really should be removed from the internet entirely, but we are where we are!
 * Sendmail - a local mail transport system that is easy to use.
 It does not require